SysKitTeam/docs-point/requirements/permission-requirements-change-log.md

 # Change Log

 Syskit Point is constantly evolving and adding new features.
 Sometimes, we require additional consent from a Global administrator in your organization for these new features to work.
-This might be needed after you upgraded to the latest version of Syskit Point.
+This might be needed after upgrading to the latest version of Syskit Point.

 ## How to Reconsent
 Reconsent can be performed:
-* **By clicking the Reconsent button in the notification that appears after Syskit Point upgrade**, or
+* **By clicking the Reconsent button in the notification that appears after the Syskit Point upgrade**, or
 * **By managing tenant connection in Syskit Point settings**

 ### Reconsent After Upgrade
-If the latest Syskit Point version has some new permissions requirements to which your Global Administrator has not consented before, you will get a notification at the bottom of the Home screen after your first sign in to the new version:
+If the latest Syskit Point version has some new permissions requirements to which your Global Administrator has not consented before, you will get a notification at the bottom of the Home screen after your first sign-in to the new version:

 **Global Admin Reconsent Needed** - Grant permissions to Syskit Point to use the latest feature.